-Work Accidents are the second most common type of personal injury claims in the UK.
-All UK employers have the responsibility to keep employer liability insurance, which protects them to compensate employees for injuries and losses if they have failed to fulfill their responsibilities.
-This means that the employer’s insurer takes responsibility to compensate a worker if a worker suffers an injury due to:
+Work Accidents are the UK’s second most common type of personal injury claim.
+All UK employers are responsible for keeping employer liability insurance, which protects them from compensating employees for injuries and losses if they have failed to fulfill their responsibilities.
+This means that the employer’s insurer takes responsibility for paying a worker if a worker suffers an injury due to:

 - Defective or dangerous machinery, tools or equipment